rocketmanv2/github-slideshow/_posts/0000-01-02-rocketmanv2.md

+$ git - commit -m"new slide"

-Add layout: slide
+layout: slide
-Add title: "Welcome to our second slide!"
+title: "Welcome to our second slide!"
 ---
-Add Text Hello,
+Hello,
-More Text Use the left arrow to go back!
+Use the left arrow to go back!